List of awards and nominations received by Vikings

 Vikings is a historical drama television series.
 Vikings is inspired by the sagas of Viking Ragnar Lothbrok, one of the best-known legendary Norse heroes and notorious as the scourge of England and France.

 Total nominations and awards for the cast

 ASC Awards

 The American Society of Cinematographers presents the annual ASC Awards to recognize outstanding cinematography in film and television.
 Vikings has been nominated once.

 Canadian Cinema Editors Awards

-The Canadian Cinema Editors is a non-profit organization which promotes the art and science of picture editing in all media, they host annual awards honouring professional film editors.
+The Canadian Cinema Editors is a non-profit organization that promotes the art and science of picture editing in all media.
+They host annual awards honoring professional film editors.
 Vikings has been nominated once.

 Canadian Screen Awards

 The Canadian Screen Awards are given annually by the Academy of Canadian Cinema & Television recognizing excellence in Canadian film, English-language television, and digital media.
 Vikings has been nominated twenty two times, winning nine awards.

 Critics Choice Television Awards

 The Critics' Choice Television Awards are presented annually by Broadcast Television Journalists Association.
 Vikings has been nominated once.